rangelife/one-second-dash/README.md

 press button til blue flashy light on dash button. connect to Amazon ConfigureMe wifi.

-then run ./setup-dashbutton.py 'Sweepy%20New%20Name' 'WhateverThePasswordWas'
+then run ./setup-dashbutton.py 'Sweepy New Name' 'WhateverThePasswordWas'

 (NOTE DOWN THE MAC ADDRESS of the dash button spat out here)